ADDISON: 469-547-1019

 Tex-Mex is a hybrid cuisine that has been popularized in the United States.

-It is a fusion of original Mexican dishes and American taste.
+It is a fusion of original Mexican dishes and American tastes.
 Let’s explore popular Tex-Mex cravings and some of the most popular Mexican foods in America.

 Here are some of the most popular Mexican-inspired dishes that are commonly eaten by Americans today: